LEAP-at-Chapman/Intro-to-Model-Checking-with-Spin/notes/Needham-Schroeder.md

 ## The Correction Proposed by Lowe

-Gavin Lowe in the famous article [An attack on the Needham-Schroeder public-key authentication protocol](https://citeseerx.ist.psu.edu/doc/10.1.1.394.6094) went through the steps above (with a different model checker).
+Gavin Lowe in the famous article [An attack on the Needham-Schroeder public-key authentication protocol](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=+An+attack+on+the+Needham-Schroeder+public-key+authentication+protocol&btnG=) went through the steps above (with a different model checker).
 He was the first to discover the successful attack and he proposed the following correction.

-To avoid the attack the second message should be replace by $$<B,N_A,N_B>_A$$
+To avoid the attack the second message should be replaced by $$<B,N_A,N_B>_A$$

 ## Verifying the Needham-Schroeder-Lowe Protocol